-By limiting the amount of added sugar in your diet, you can cut calories without compromising on nutrition.
-In fact, cutting back on foods with added sugar and solid fats may make it easier to get the nutrients you need without exceeding your calorie goal.
+By limiting the amount of added sugars in your diet, you can cut calories without compromising nutrition.
+In fact, cutting back on foods with added sugars and solid fats may make it easier to get the nutrients you need without exceeding your calorie goal.

 Take this easy first step: Next time you're tempted to reach for a soda or other sugary drink, grab a glass of ice-cold water instead.